agrc/wfrc-wab-widgets/README.md

 `newCommentsOpenUntil` [string]
 The user will be able to post new comments until this date.
 Defaults to `"9999-01-31T00:00:00.000Z"`.

+#### BetterAbout
+This widget is a thin wrapper around the out-of-the-box About widget.
+The only thing that it adds is a click event on all of the images in the content of the widget that opens the images in a larger dialog box.
+Otherwise, it should behave exactly the same as the About widget.

 ### Development
 [Esri Yeoman Generators](https://github.com/Esri/generator-esri-appbuilder-js)